logo Calflora, a 501c3 non-profit

 Information about Euphorbia lathyris from other sources

-[Wikipedia] Southern Europe, northwest Africa, and eastward through southwes: Euphorbia lathyris, the caper spurge or paper spurge, is a species of spurge native to southern Europe (Italy, Greece, Spain, Portugal), northwest Africa, and eastward through southwest Asia to western China. (contributed by Mary Ann Machi)
+[Wikipedia] Southern Europe, northwest Africa, and eastward through southwes: Euphorbia lathyris, the caper spurge or paper spurge, is a species of spurge native to southern Europe (Italy, Greece, Spain, Portugal), northwest Africa, and eastward through southwest Asia to western China. (link added by Mary Ann Machi)

 Suggested Citation